-2. Aim & The authorisation process aims at enhancing substitution when technically and economically viable alternatives are proportionality of available.
+The authorisation process aims at enhancing substitution when technically and economically viable alternatives are available.
 Until this is achieved the aim is to ensure proper control of risks.

-Substances included on the Candidate list have been identified as substances of very high concern based on their hazardous properties.
-There is a societal interest to protect humans and/or the environment from risks potentially not a ban arising from the uses of these substances.
-At the same time, aspects such as the availability and suitability of alternatives, socio-economic, human health or environmental benefits of continuing a particular use or the (adverse) impacts of ceasing it 11, as well as information on the actual level of risk associated to a use of such substances are important.
-The authorisation process as whole (inclusion in the Candidate List, inclusion in Annex XIV and application and granting the authorisations) takes into account and aims to balance these interests and aspects.
+Substances included on the Candidate List have been identified as substances of very high concern based on their hazardous properties.
+There is a societal interest to protect humans and/or the environment from risks potentially arising from the uses of these substances.
+At the same time, aspects such as the availability and suitability of alternatives, socio-economic, human health or environmental benefits of continuing a particular use or the (adverse) impacts of ceasing it12, as well as information on the actual level of risk associated to a use of such substances are important.
+The authorisation process as a whole (inclusion in the Candidate List, inclusion in Annex XIV and application and granting the authorisations) takes into account and aims to balance these interests and aspects.